 Enterprise Single Sign-On

 Smartling provides customers wishing to manage their users via their company’s Single Sign-On (SSO) server with two integration options.
+We work with major authentication systems including Okta, ADFS, and Google.
+Essentially, it can be any provider that supports OpenID Connect or SAML.

 OpenID Connect 1.0: